CutieCity/guide/docs/self-hosting/object-storage.md

     .setAttribute("style", `display: block; max-width: ${maxWidth}px`);
 </script>

-Once you're finished, **save the file** and then restart the relevant Mastodon
+### Restarting the processes

-processes:
+Once you've finished plugging in all of those values, **save** your `.env.production` file and then restart the relevant Mastodon processes by executing this command:

 ```console
 systemctl restart mastodon-sidekiq && systemctl reload mastodon-web